JamesRLamar/teachings/sermons/the-holy-days-of-yahweh-feast-of-trumpets.md

 **The Feasts of Yahweh**
 1. Passover
 2. Unleavened Bread
-3. First Fruits
-4. Pentecost
+3. Pentecost
-5. Trumpets
+4. Trumpets
-6. Atonement
+5. Atonement
-7. Tabernacles
+6. Tabernacles
-8. The 8th Day
+7. The 8th Day

 # Feast of Trumpets

 - **Symbols**
     - Yom Teruah (Day of the Awakening Blast)
     - Trumpet blast (shofar)
     - The great noise
     - The Last Trump
     - The hidden day which no one knows the hour